oar-team/oar/docs/documentation/doc_security.rst

 Security aspects in OAR
 =======================

-In OAR2, security and user switching is managed by the "oardodo" script.
-It is a suid script executable only by root and the oar group members that is used to launch a command, a terminal or a script with the privileges of a particular user.
-When "oardodo" is called, it checks the value of an environment variable:
+In OAR, security and user switching is managed by the "oardodo" command.
+It is a suid binary which can be executed only by root and the oar group members that is used to launch a command, a terminal or a script with the privileges of a particular user.
+When "oardodo" is called, it checks the value of an environment variable: OARDO_BECOME_USER.
-OARDO_BECOME_USER.

   - If this variable is empty, "oardodo" will execute the command with the privileges of the superuser (root).